seanmalan/seanmalan/README.md

 - 👋 Hi, I’m @seanmalan
-- 👀 I’m interested in some of my hobbies inclube riding mouuntain bikes, exploring the city and finding new places to eat.
+- 👀 I’m interested in some of my hobbies inclube riding mountain bikes, exploring the city and finding new places to eat.
 - 🌱 I’m currently learning how to become a software developer.
 - 💞️ I’m looking to collaborate on any projects that will help me solidify the lessons I am learning
 - 📫 How to reach me via email: sean.malan@developersinstitute.co.nz